lune-climate/spreadsheet-offset-tool/README.md

 # Only test API keys allowed here
 poetry run spreadsheet-offset-tool \
     -i input.csv \
-    -o output.csv \
     -b "ACME's customers" \
     -l logo.png

 # Live API key spermitted
 poetry run spreadsheet-offset-tool \
     -i input.csv \
-    -o output.csv \
     -b "ACME's customers" \
     -l logo.png \
     --allow-live
 ```

-The tool will update the output CSV file as it progresses and if it's interrupted it can be
+The tool will update the input CSV file as it progresses and if it's interrupted it can be
 safely restarted with the same parameters.

 It is advised to test things with a test API key to make sure everything works as expected.